JLaikows/tip-tracker/README.md

 - update total earned and total owed to calculate on backend
 - update payout lists to be sent as an object with keys instead of an array
 - Removed Owed from payout
+- Only include needed columns in api responses